tduyng/tduyng.github.io/content/blog/2025-11-26-neovim-highlight-syntax/index.md

 img = "/img/dashboard.webp"
 +++

-This is part 5 of my Neovim series.
 Today we talk about syntax highlighting and Tree-sitter.
 But this is not just about Neovim.
 Tree-sitter is important for many tools.

 ## Why syntax highlighting?